dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0801.md

 If something goes wrong, we're simply displaying the error object as a JSON string.
 In production, we would do more with the error.
 Maybe we would track it, log it, or try to make another request.
 While in development, it's OK to render error details, which gives the developer instant feedback.

-Finally, while the request is pending, we simply display a「loading…」

-message using an h1.
+Finally, while the request is pending, we simply display a「loading…」message using an h1.

 Sometimes an HTTP request can succeed with an error.
 This happens when the request was successful — successfully connected to a server and received a response — but the response body contains an error.